-For all VU-affiliated study abroad programs, students pay tuition directly to Valparaiso University.
+For all semester and year-long study abroad programs, students pay tuition directly to Valparaiso University.
 Students and their families can keep the same payment plan with the Office of Financial Aid during the term a student is abroad.
 Most VU scholarship and financial aid will apply towards the tuition, with the exception of scholarships that require students to be on campus.
 For individual financial aid questions, please contact the Office of Financial Aid.

 Students pay VU tuition and the general fee to Valparaiso University for the semester or year abroad.
 The VU administered study abroad programs include a study abroad program fee ($550-1250 USD) that goes towards cultural excursions and social activities arranged throughout the term abroad.

 All students pay a $100.00 Acceptance Fee upon admission into a study abroad program.

 Students pay housing directly to Valparaiso University for the following programs: Cambridge, England; Reutlingen, Germany; Hangzhou, China; Kansai-Gaidai, Japan; Windhoek, Namibia and Puebla, Mexico.

 For all other programs, housing costs are paid directly to the program provider.

 Since students will not be buying a meal plan at Valparaiso University (only exception is Kansai-Gaidai, Japan) for the term abroad, most students will have approximately $1,400-1,700 USD already budgeted to spend towards personal expenses abroad.